Back to Work Breastfeeding Plan

 One of the biggest concerns for new moms after having a baby is whether or not the transition back to work will go smoothly.
 New moms may also worry about arranging a pumping schedule and keeping up milk supply when returning to work.
 Worrying about the transition consumes an unfair amount of time that you should spend bonding and relaxing with your newborn.
 The key to a successful transition is to create a plan and to find the breastfeeding cheerleaders in your life.

-These questions will help you think about your setup and whether you will need to bring additional supplies to make up for a resource you are missing at work.
+These questions will help you think about your setup and whether you will need to bring additional breast pump supplies to make up for a resource you are missing at work.
 For example, without a sink to clean your pump parts and bottles thoroughly, you can use special cleaning wipes or microwave steam bags.
 If you have access to a refrigerator, you can store your milk without worry.
 Without a refrigerator, you’ll need to plan to have a cooler bag with ice packs that keeps milk cold until you return home.

 Identify the make and model of your breast pump so that you can reference the warranty and call customer service support if you experience any issues.
 This information will also help you when you need to order replacement supplies, as not all supplies are compatible with different models.
 Your Aeroflow Breastpump Specialist can give you this information if you are unable to find it.